nickatirwin/phylogenomic_scripts/README.md

 python monophyly_constraint.py treefile.coloured 0000ff
 ```

-### exonerate_protein_prediction.py
+### protein_prediction.py

 Predict proteins from a genome using a given protein or proteome for reference (e.g. proteome of a closely related species, transcriptome, or a set of genes).
-The gene models are usually rough but may provide a useful starting place.
 Useful for estimating genome completeness or identifying missing genes for phylogenomic analyses.
+Protein predictions done using Miniprot (https://github.com/lh3/miniprot?tab=readme-ov-file) and clustered at 100% identity using cd-hit.

-In brief, proteins are mapped to the genome using tBLASTn (e < 1e-5), mapped regions are extracted, query proteins are used as a model for Exonerate to identify exons, exons are combined into coding regions, and coding regions are translated.
-The resulting protein predictions are compared against the original proteome and protein models with a hit back to the original dataset are retained and clustered at 99% using Cd-hit to reduce redundancy.
+Note: the genome file should start with a taxonomy id.

 ```
-python exonerate_protein_prediction.py [proteome.fasta] [genome.fasta] [threads] [genetic code (integer)]
+python protein_prediction.py [proteome.fasta] [genome.fasta] genetic code (integer)] [threads]
 # eg.
-python exonerate_protein_prediction.py reference_proteome.fasta genome_scaffolds.fasta 20 6
+python protein_prediction.py reference_proteome.fasta 9606.genome.fasta 1 20
 ```

 ## ITOL annotation